USEPA/EPA_MOVES_Model/docs/AnatomyOfARunspec.md

 </internalcontrolstrategies>
 ```

-The **internalcontrolstrategies** element has been deprecated and may be omitted from the runspec.
+The **internalcontrolstrategies** element has been deprecated and may be omitted from the RunSpec.

 ## Input database